 The coupled Flux-PIHM-BGC model has been implemented at the Susquehanna/Shale Hills Critical Zone Observatory.
 The model-predicted aboveground vegetation carbon and soil carbon distributions generally agree with the macro patterns observed within the watershed.
 The importance of abiotic variables (including soil moisture, soil temperature, solar radiation, and soil mineral nitrogen) in predicting aboveground carbon distribution is calculated using a random forest.
 The result suggests that the spatial pattern of aboveground carbon is controlled by the distribution of soil mineral nitrogen.
 A Flux-PIHM-BGC simulation without the nitrogen transport module is also executed.
 The model without nitrogen transport fails in predicting the spatial patterns of vegetation carbon, which indicates the importance of having a nitrogen transport module in spatially distributed ecohydrologic modeling.

-Shi, Y., Eissenstat, D.M., Davis, K.J., and He, Y. (2016): Using a spatially-distributed hydrologic biogeochemistry model to study the spatial variation of carbon processes in a Critical Zone Observatory.
-2016 Fall Meeting, American Geophysical Union, San Francisco, CA, 12-16 Dec..
+Shi, Y., Eissenstat, D.M., He, Y., and Davis, K.J.
+(2017): Using a spatially-distributed hydrologic biogeochemistry model with nitrogen transport to study the spatial variation of carbon stocks and fluxes in a Critical Zone Observatory.
+2017 American Geophysical Union Fall Meeting, New Orleans, LA, 11-15 Dec .

 This Paper/Book acknowledges NSF CZO grant support.